 Stress Lines on the Palms

 Stress lines and trauma lines are very similar and can appear in many areas of the palm.
 The other names for these lines are interference or worry lines.
-They are not always a negative marking and are often just suggest regular domestic worry or family influences (early responsibility or difficulty).
+They are not always a negative marking and are often just suggest regular domestic worry or family influences (especially early responsibility or difficulty).

 If a worry line is long, originating from inside the mount of Venus, crossing the life line and reaching the head line, it can denote worry over finances.
 The same markings on the heart line would indicate an emotional matter.
 A line reaching the fate line can imply career influence, financial concern or both.
 If there is an island on the fate line and the worry line crosses the island, it can suggest bankruptcy.